Skip to main content

 Don’t require approval for every step—focus on actions with real risk or significant impact.
 Too many approvals slow down automation benefits.

-Run test workflows to ensure approval notifications arrive correctly and the interface shows the right information.
+Run test workflows to ensure approval notifications arrive correctly and you have the information needed to approve confidently.

 Next Steps